MicrosoftDocs/dataexplorer-docs/data-explorer/pricing-calculator.md

 To get an estimate for **Data Management Instances**:

-* Specify the number of hours, days, or months you’d like to run the instance
+1. Specify the number of hours, days, or months you’d like to run the instance.
+1. (Optional) Select a **Savings Options** plan.

 ### Storage and transactions